mercadopago/devsite-docs/plugins_sdks/plugins/woocommerce/preferences.en.md

 # Payment Preferences
 <br/>

-Find the payment preference settings in the 'WooCommerce Settings' once you have installed the module.
-There, go to the 'Payments' section, activate the checkout you want to offer and configure the options you prefer for your shopping gateway.
+Find the payment preference settings in the WooCommerce *Settings* once you have installed the module.
+There, go to the *Payments* section, activate the checkout you want to offer and configure the options you prefer for your shopping gateway.

 > NOTE
 >